HPSCTerrSys/eCLM/docs/users_guide/running_eCLM/case_customization.md

 # Case customization

+eCLM uses various **namelist files** that handle different settings and configurations for running a case.
+Namelist files are text files, where the user can provide values for various input fields, called **namelist items**.
-eCLM uses various namelist files that handle different settings and configurations for running a case.
-These namelists are similar to CLM5 (only the editing is different) so that you can refer to <a href="https://escomp.github.io/ctsm-docs/versions/release-clm5.0/html/users_guide/setting-up-and-running-a-case/customizing-the-clm-namelist.html#" target="_blank">Section 1.2.3 and 1.2.4 of the CLM5 User's Guide</a>  for more detailed information.
+Namelist items are parsed by eCLM and connected internal variables are set according to their values. eCLM's namelist files are very similar to the namelist files used in CLM5 (only the editing is different) so that you can refer to <a href="https://escomp.github.io/ctsm-docs/versions/release-clm5.0/html/users_guide/setting-up-and-running-a-case/customizing-the-clm-namelist.html#" target="_blank">Section 1.2.3 and 1.2.4 of the CLM5 User's Guide</a>  for more detailed information.

 The eCLM namelist files are:
 - Land model namelist `lnd_in` (see <a href="https://docs.cesm.ucar.edu/models/cesm2/settings/2.1.0/clm5_0_nml.html" target="_blank">here</a> for definitions of namelist items)